vahidalvandi/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository introduces two V2Ray-based solutions to bypass censorship in highly restricted networks without direct access to an upstream server (a server with access to free Internet).
+This repository introduces V2Ray-based solutions to bypass censorship in highly restricted networks without direct/safe/stable access to an upstream server (a server with access to free Internet).
-These solutions are 1.
-Using a bridge server, and 2.
-Using a CDN service.

 ## Documentation